-The purpose of the Wairaka Precinct is to provide for a diverse urban community, including the ongoing development and operation of the tertiary education facility the development and operation of a range of community, recreation, and social activities, the development of a compact residential community, and commercial service activities.
+The purpose of the Wairaka Precinct is to provide for a diverse urban community, including the ongoing development and operation of the tertiary education facility the development and operation of a range of community, recreation, and social activities, the development of a compact residential community, and commercial service activities, open space, and the development of a range of healthcare related and supporting activities to cater for the special and diverse requirements of the users, employees and visitors to the Mason Clinic.
 Business and Innovation activities are to be enabled, including activities which benefit from co-location with a major tertiary education institute.
 The Precinct enables new development to create an urban environment that caters for a diverse population, employees and visitors in the area and that integrates positively with the Point Chevalier, Mt Albert and Waterview communities.

 The Wairaka Precinct will provide for a variety of housing typologies that help cater for Auckland's growth and the diverse community that will establish in this location.
 It will also provide a heart to the community, focused around the campus but with a range of community, commercial and social services.
 It will provide the opportunity for people to live, work, and learn within the Precinct, while enjoying the high amenity of the Wairaka environment.
+The interfaces between different activities are a key part of providing this amenity, and will be managed by provisions including setbacks and landscaping.